UPDATED: 29th April 2026

 The agreement comes five years after the initial Brexit trade deal, intended as a “reset” to improve post-Brexit relations and reduce trade barriers, apparently.

 With this in mind, in my view, it beggar’s belief why an extra layer of bureaucracy needs to be introduced at this stage.
-Or is it mainland Europe just flexing its muscle to remind the UK of how small-minded it was when it pulled out of the European Union?
+Or is it mainland Europe just flexing its muscles to punish the UK for pulling out of the European Union?

 Thinking Pablo wouldn’t be travelling any more this year and I would have to someone to dog sit him for our next trip, I expressed my annoyance on the Facebook group I am a member of – Travelling With Dogs In Europe / The United Kingdom (UK).
 Thankfully, a fellow dog owner said that LeShuttle (the new name for the Eurotunnel) was still allowing people to use their existing EU pet passports.
 She was told: